AlexMahadevan/nicar-2019/publishing-analyses-in-R.md

 Slides and data here: https://github.com/underthecurve/NICAR

+- Why publish your data in R?
-* Open source data promotes community and helps alleviate anxiety about getting something wrong (double and triple check)
+    - Open source data promotes community and helps alleviate anxiety about getting something wrong (double and triple check)

-* Brings readers into the fold
+    - Brings readers into the fold
+    - Allows you to fact check with academics

-#### File orgaization management
+#### File organization management

-Example:

-Let's look at Census data from Newport Beach.

-File organization: Lot's of opinions:
+<p>There are lot's of opinions on how you should manage your workflow and organize your project files.</p>

+- Best practices
-Create a separate folder for each project.
-Exampe: the NICAR folder.
-Have raw data in input sub folder.
-Cleaned data as the output.
-Processing and analysis in code or documentation folder.
+    - Create a separate folder for each project
+    - Have raw data in input sub folder
+    - Cleaned data as the output
+    - Code and analysis in code or documentation folder

-Bottom left of main window: Use that little drop down to cycle through the chunks and see where you are in the code.
+PRO-TIP: Bottom left of main window — use that little drop down to cycle through the chunks and see where you are in the code!

+#### Random tips

-Rpubs: make your code public and shareable.
+- Rpubs: Make your code public and shareable.

-Knitting: "knitting together code and words within the Tidyverse"
+- Knitting: "Knitting together code and words within the Tidyverse!"

-Kable: will give a nice formatted table when you knit
+- Kable: Will give a nice formatted table when you knit

-Use variant: github_markdown for a raw markdown file.
+- Use variant: github_markdown for a raw markdown file.
 This will render pretty well on Github!

-purl() will concert your .Rmd into a raw R documentation.
+- purl() will convert your .Rmd into a raw R documentation.

-nbviewer: Create a github repo and use nbviewer to render it pretty well.
+- nbviewer: Create a github repo and use nbviewer to render it pretty well.
 Github can take forever to render long/complicated code.

-Three ways of sharing your work.
+#### Sharing your work

+<p>There are three main ways to share your work.</p>

-Straight up code
+- Straight up code

-pros: easy all you need is r
+    - Pro: Easy — all you need is r

-con: not many people can read or understand it
+    - Con: Not many people can read or understand it
-Not a lot of context.
+    - Con: Not a lot of context

-Rmarkdown
+- Rmarkdown

-Pros: Can convert it into a lot of formats for your colleagues.
+    - Pro: Can convert it into a lot of formats for your colleagues.
+    - Pro: Works with Rstudio

-Cons: Tought to do it while you're actually coding
+    - Con: Tough to do it while you're actually coding

+- Jupyter notebook
+    - Pro: Can intersperse prose with code to elegantly explain what is happening wih your code
+    - Con: Must know Git and Github